NeuroJSON/jnifti/JNifTi_specification.md

 - define a 1-to-1 mapping between the existing NIFTI-1 and NIFTI-2 headers
   to a JSON/UBJSON-based flexible metadata header structure, so that all NIFTI formatted metadata can be losslessly stored using JNifTi
-- define data containers to losslessly convert and storage all NIFTI formatted neuroimaging data array, and show examples to use JData-enabled features for reducing file sizes, enhancing readability and organization
+- define dedicated data containers to losslessly convert and storage all NIFTI formatted neuroimaging data array, and show examples to use JData-enabled features for reducing file sizes, enhancing readability and organization
 - demonstrate a set of flexible mechanisms to extend the capability of the format to accommodate additional physiological, anatomical and multi-modal data